baozitraining/BaoziWebsite/README.md

 BaoziWebsite
 ============

-This is for Baozi training
+This is for Baozi training, excited!